Revealsite Logo

 First, decide what you are dealing with.
 A real but unhappy patient deserves the empathetic, offline-the-conversation treatment above.
 A review from someone who was never a customer, a competitor, or a bot is a different problem.
 For those, keep your one public reply short and neutral, then report it through your Google Business Profile.

 Set expectations.
 Google reviews each report against its content guidelines, and removal is not promised or instant.
 Document patterns of clearly fraudulent reviews, because a paper trail helps if you need to escalate.
-Meanwhile, a steady flow of genuine positive reviews is the strongest defense.
+Meanwhile, a steady flow of genuine positive reviews is the strongest defense, compounding with the broader visibility work in the pharmacy SEO playbook.
 Since mobile devices drive more than 62% of web traffic, most patients see your overall rating on a phone in seconds, so one unfair star matters far less against a wall of honest praise.

 Yes.
 A negative review handled with care can build more trust than a perfect record.
 It shows future patients you listen, you respond, and you fix problems.
 The recovery conversation offline often turns a frustrated reviewer into a loyal patient who updates their rating.